100 Florida Trails®

 Linking Two National Parks in South Florida

 Biscayne-Everglades Greenway is a work in process, ultimately envisioned as a 42-mile paved loop trail providing a safe, vehicle-free route from Everglades National Park to Biscayne National Park.
 Partially complete, much is still in development and will be completed in phases.
-A paved section runs in Homestead, the sections at both east and west ends are currently on existing canal trails, others are along the road.
+A paved section has been completed in Homestead, while the sections at both east and west ends are currently on existing canal trails, with some sections along the road.
 The Greenway will connect to natural, cultural and historical sites, and link to other trails in the South Dade network including Biscayne Trail, Black Creek Trail, and Krome Ave.
 Path.
 (Map link and photos below)

 Biscayne-Everglades Greenway